Customizing Desktop

 Views

 The interface of Desktop is split into parts (views).
-Each view is a class that extends the JetView class and has own handlers for setting the configuration and logic.
+Each view is a class that extends the JetView class and has its own handlers for setting the configuration and logic.

 The sources for interface parts (Jet Views) are located in the sources/views folder.